 Allergies and Irritants

-If your dog has allergies to particular foods or is exposed to environmental irritants, he can develop health issues like nasal congestion.
+If your dog is allergic to particular foods or is exposed to environmental irritants, he can develop health issues like nasal congestion.
 It is hard to breathe because of mucus buildup and postnasal drip, which negatively impact snoring.

 The swelling of the tissues in the mouth and throat is often accompanied by itchiness, runny eyes or nose, sneezing, constant licking, swollen paws, vomiting, and diarrhea.